christikaes/hubot-adventuretime/README.md

 # hubot-adventuretime

 Who doesn't need more Adventure Time in thier lives?!
-This hubot script listens to over 100 key words and responds with an appropriate adventure time gif!
+This hubot script listens to ~70 key words and responds with an appropriate adventure time gif!

 See [`src/adventuretime.coffee`](src/adventuretime.coffee) for full documentation.